 What methods can I use to propagate my Dumb Cane plant?

-How to propagate a Dumb Cane plant through the stem cutting method
+How to propagate a Dumb Cane plant through stem cuttings

 Locate your stem cutting